 Histoplasmosis is defined as an infection which occurs from breathing in the spores of the fungus histoplasma capsulatum.
-Histoplasmosis also known as cave disease, darling’s disease, ohio valley disease, reticuloendotheliosis, spelunker’s lung and caver’s disease.Age/sex prevalence of Histoplasmosis
+It is also known as cave disease, darling’s disease, Ohio valley disease, reticuloendotheliosis, spelunker’s lung and caver’s disease.Individual With COPD Are Prone To Histoplasmosis

 Individuals with chronic lung disease such as emphysema and bronchiectasis are at higher risk of a more severe infection.

 Histoplasma fungus grows as a mold in the soil.
-Individual may get sick when you breathe in spores produced by fungus.
-Soil which contain bird or bat droppings may have larger amount of fungus.
+Individual may get sick when you breathe in spores produced by the fungus.
+Soil which contains bird or bat droppings may have the larger amount of fungus.
 The threat of infection is high after an old building is torn down or in caves.

 Sign and symptoms presented by the patient of histoplasmosis are as follows